vishnu350/rs-mainspring-winder/README.md

 # RS Winder Parts Description
 There are several parts to the RS mainspring winder:
-- **The housing barrel**.
+1. **The housing barrel**.
 This part is the barrel that houses the mainspring and plunger, with a rising sun knurling pattern on the top for no reason.
+2. **The plunger**.
+This part pushes the mainspring out of the housing barrel into the actual mainspring barrel.
-- **The winder base**.
+3. **The winder base**.
 This part is responsible for winding the mainspring with the help of the arbor hook.
-- **The plunger**.
-This part pushes the mainspring out of the housing barrel into the actual mainspring barrel.
-- **The arbor hook**.
-Fashion this part out of a staple pin using the staple jig part (see [instructions](https://github.com/vishnu350/rs-mainspring-winder/wiki/Creating-the-Arbor-Hook-for-the-Winder-Base)) and insert into one of the holes on the winder base part (see [guide](https://github.com/vishnu350/rs-mainspring-winder/wiki/Attaching-the-Arbor-Hook-to-the-Mainspring)).
-- **The setter bowl**.
+4. **The setter bowl**.
 This part helps the ejection of the mainspring by a very small amount so that the actual mainspring barrel can be easily fitted in by hand (see 2nd picture above).
+5. **The staple jig**.
+Use this part to easily cut the staple pins to form the arbor hook, watch instructional video [here](https://youtu.be/na0XtIDea9I).
-- **The arbor rod**.
+6. **The arbor rod**.
 Get a dowel pin (or equivalent) with 1.5mm-3.0mm diameter and place it at the center of the winder base.
-- **The staple jig**.
-Use this part to easily cut the staple pins to form the arbor hook, watch instructional video [here](https://youtu.be/na0XtIDea9I).
+7. **The arbor hook**.
+Fashion this part out of a staple pin using the staple jig part (see [instructions](https://github.com/vishnu350/rs-mainspring-winder/wiki/Creating-the-Arbor-Hook-for-the-Winder-Base)) and insert into one of the holes on the winder base part (see [guide](https://github.com/vishnu350/rs-mainspring-winder/wiki/Attaching-the-Arbor-Hook-to-the-Mainspring)).

 **NOTE:** *The arbor hook and rod are too small to be 3D printed, hence metal parts are **required**.*